KellyBlack/Precalculus/docs/html/_sources/exponentials.rst.txt

 * Be able to graph exponential functions.
 Be able to compare and identify different exponential functions whose parameters differ.

-* Convert and write any exponential function using base $e$.
+* Convert and write any exponential function using base *e*.

 * Solve compound interest problems given a written description of the situation.